GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGITrustedProxyHeaders.rst

 You should select only one of these headers as the authoritative source for the IP address of the remote HTTP client as sent by the proxy.
-Never select multiple headers because if you do which will be used is indeterminate.
+Never select multiple headers because if you do, the result is indeterminate.

 The de-facto standard for this type of header is ``X-Forwarded-For`` and it is recommended that it be used if your proxy supports it.